Hymenosporum flavum is a large tree, reaching a height of 25 metres with a wide canopy spread to 10 metres or more. It can be partly deciduous.

-Leaves are up to 15 centimetres long, dark green and glossy above, pale green beneath with prominent venation.
+Hymenosporum has simple and alternate to clustered and whorled-leaves, to 15 centimetres long and about 5 cm wide, dark green and glossy above, pale green beneath with prominent venation.

-Flowers are held in terminal clusters, three centimetres across, tubular with five lobes.
-Initially blooms are pale cream, ageing to orange-yellow sometimes with reddish tones.
-They are highly perfumed and are carried, in large numbers, in the warmer months.
+Flowers are held in terminal clusters with each flower 5-merous and with 1 carpel; 3 cm across, tubular with five petal-lobes; initially, blooms are pale cream, ageing to orange-yellow, sometimes with reddish tones; highly perfumed (mostly at night) and are carried, in large numbers, in the warmer months.

 A lovely fragrant tree for many gardens.
 The perfume, from the blooms, permeates the garden.
 The blooms appear to have a long vase life as cut flowers.
-Flowers are followed by capsules that hold a number of winged seeds.
+They are used in public landscapes and as street trees in some areas.

-The Native Frangipani struggles in our cold climate garden but we are having success incorporating it in our dense shrubberies where shelter is provided.
+The Native Frangipani struggles in our cold climate garden (near Armidale) but we are having success incorporating it in our dense shrubberies where shelter is provided.

 Propagate from seed or cuttings.

 This species is not highly prone to fires but can likely regenerate from suckering and from the seed bank.

 Hymenosporum is a mono-specific genus (i.e., containing one species – this one).
 It occurs in New Guinea and Australia (NSW and Qld).

 Hymenosporum – named after the Ancient Greek god Hymen – The God of Marriage and who possesed wings and –sporum from the Greek sporos (σπόρος) meaning “seeds” – capturing the winged seeds of the genus.

 flavum – Latin meaning “yellow” referring to the flowers.